 In the online format, Belzebuub’s weekly written course material was distributed in PDF documents that were freely downloadable, and participants could ask questions and interact with others in the course’s web forums.
 In the centres, a teacher explained weekly topic and exercise, conducted a guided practice, and took questions during the class, and the week’s course PDFs were made available for download after the class.

 Due to rampant plagiarism and copyright infringement, after about five years Belzebuub’s course PDFs had to be taken out of circulation.
-The written course material was compiled into books sold at production cost, to better protect it.
+The written course material was compiled into books1 sold at production cost2, to better protect it.
 Mark Pritchard (Belzebuub) derived no royalties from his book sales as he wanted to make his work available for publication for free.
 The course topics he wrote continued to be explained by teachers in course lectures; for the online format new course videos were produced for this purpose.

 Astral Travel and Dreams

 The course in astral travel in dreams was the most popular offered by The Gnostic Movement.
 It taught techniques to help with dream recall and clarity, lucid dreaming and astral projection, and provided tips and guidance on how to use dream and astral experiences for personal spiritual guidance.
 67% of people surveyed who took the course reported they had an out-of-body experience during it.